tezos-commons/baseDAO/docs/specification.md

   // ^ Determine the maximum number of ongoing proposals that are allowed in the contract.
   ; max_votes : nat
-  // ^ Determine the maximum number of votes associated with a proposal including positive votes ; max_voting_period : nat
+  // ^ Determine the maximum number of votes associated with a proposal including positive votes

+  ; voting_period : voting_period
-  // ^ Determine the maximum value of voting period that is allowed to be set.
+  // ^ Determine the voting_period length.
-  ; min_voting_period : nat
+  ; quorum_threshold : quorum_threshold
-  // ^ Determine the minimum value of voting period that is allowed to be set.
+  // ^ Determine the quorum threshold that the proposals need to meet.

   ; custom_entrypoints : custom_entrypoints
   // ^ Packed arbitrary lambdas associated to a name for custom execution.